Timeline Drift: How Consciousness Moves Between Probable Realities

 • continuity favors coherence over causality

 This does not imply control.
 Awareness does not choose timelines.
-It stabilizes within those that remain viable.
+It stabilizes in those that remain viable.
+I hope this is clear.

 In this sense, reality behaves less like a fixed environment and more like a responsive system — an idea explored further in perception as an active force, where observation participates in structuring experience rather than merely recording it.